ropensci-archive/roweb2/content/technotes/2019-09-27-imaging-stack.md

 Another much requested feature is the ability to sample images from a video files.
 This builds on our new `av` package, which I will write more about in another post.

 For example, suppose you have many hours of footage from a camera trap, weather cam, or security camera.
-As a first pass to look into this, you might want to extract an image every few minutes.
+To analyize this, you might want to reduce the video to a set of sample images, one every few seconds or minutes.

 <video width="100%" controls>
 <source src="https://jeroen.github.io/images/blackbear.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

 The new `image_read_video` function has a parameter `fps` to set the number of images per second you want to sample from the video stream.
 This also works with fractions, for example 1/10 will grab one image for every 10 seconds of video.
+Let's load the video above:

 ```r
 curl::curl_download('https://jeroen.github.io/images/blackbear.mp4', 'blackbear.mp4')